Skip to main content

 Macroeconomy

 Casper's macroeconomics refers to the activity in the cryptocurrency markets, where CSPR can be treated as one crypto-asset among many rather than a computational platform.
-Our token economics are different from those of "digital gold" tokens like Bitcoin, designed to be scarce.
-Our tokens are minted from a fixed starting basis, which is accounted for by tokens distributed to genesis validators, employees, community members and held for future distributions.
-The total supply of tokens grows at a fixed annual percentage rate from this basis.
+Our token economics differ from those of "digital gold" tokens like Bitcoin, which is designed to be scarce.
+Our tokens are minted on a fixed starting basis, accounted for by tokens distributed to genesis validators, employees, and community members, and held for future distributions.
+The total supply of tokens grows at a fixed annual percentage rate on this basis.

 The inflationary nature of our macroeconomics has two significant advantages over enforced scarcity.
-Inflation incentivizes token holders to stake or delegate their tokens, a behavior we explicitly support with our delegation feature.
-Additionally, because Casper is a general-purpose computing platform, it is essential to supply tokens to support actual economic activity on the platform and discourage hoarding tokens in expectation of speculative gain.
+Inflation incentivizes token holders to stake or delegate their tokens, which we explicitly support with our delegation feature.
+Additionally, because Casper is a general-purpose computing platform, it is essential to supply tokens to support actual economic activity and discourage hoarding tokens in expectation of speculative gain.